tklynsma/dns/documentation.md

 When the cache file is first initialized _all_ resource records for which this condition does not hold are filtered from the cache.
 Thereafter this condition is only checked when doing a lookup: all resource records for _dname_ for which the condition does not hold are filtered from the cache before returning the result.

 ## Name server
 The name server roughly follows the algorithm described in [Section 4.3.2 of RFC 1034](https://tools.ietf.org/html/rfc1034#section-4.3.2), omitting step 3.b.
+At creation, it will initialize its zonefile _zone_ and bind its UDP socket to _localhost_ and the indicated port number.
+When starting the DNS server using dns_server.py the default port is set to 5353.

 ### Server
 The server listens for incoming datagrams and, if the datagram is a valid DNS query it will start a new thread to concurrently handle the request.
 A datagram is considered a valid DNS query if: